Where to Stash Your Down Payment Savings

 Follow the Growth of My Daughters Down Payment Stash

-I’ll post quarterly updates on the progress of my daughter’s nest egg.
+I’ll posting updates on the progress of my daughter’s nest egg.
 This month she’ll be implementing her savings strategy which will be to invest fairly equally in the investments described above.

 June